hbk1087/DS-2002/README.md

 # DS-2002
-Repository of DS 2002 Assignments for Fall 2022 by Neil Hansaria
+Repository of DS 2002 Assignments for Fall 2022 by Neil Hansaria.
+All work was done individually.

 Lab 3: SQLite lab